IAPark/PITherm/README.md

 # PITherm
 A Raspberry PI as a thermostat

-## Database
+## Schedule
-A Flask based Python script which exposes a restful api to get and set schedule information and get and set temperature
+A Flask based Python script which exposes a restful api to get and set schedule information

-example usage: `sudo python TemperatureMonitor.py [StateController]`
+example usage: `sudo python Schedule.py`

 ### API